 So anyway, there at the beginning, with the Holy Spirit's help and the unholy spirit's hindrance I was on my way to re-programming my conscience to God's way of thinking and the Devil has fought that every step of the way.
 (2Cor.
 10:3-5 & Eph.
 6:10-12) It is a war!

 Please take time to read this scripture and think about it because it's important.
 (Phil.
 3:8-14 esp.
-V.10 keywords: fellowship of his sufferings & V.12 keyword: defined: to obtain) (V.12 first): Even Paul, the writer of so many scriptures, realized he had not already obtained (apprehended) the prize of resurrection from the dead like Jesus had and that he could still fail.
+V.10 keywords: fellowship of his sufferings & V.12 keyword: defined: to obtain) (V.12 first): Even Paul, the writer of so many scriptures, (1Thess.
+4:13-18) realized he had not already obtained (apprehended) the prize of resurrection from the dead to go with Jesus and that he could still fail.
 AND: